Minnesota metro ICU beds filling up as COVID-19 cases, deaths rise

-COVID-19 patients requiring critical care are increasing in Minnesota and combining with patients with other medical needs to use up intensive care bed capacity in the Twin Cities.
+COVID-19 patients requiring critical care are increasing in Minnesota and combining with patients with other medical needs to use up intensive care beds in the Twin Cities.

-The latest figures from the Minnesota Department of Health showed 534 COVID-19 cases in hospitals — a decline of 32 compared to Thursday — but a record 233 of those patients needing intensive care.
+The Minnesota Department of Health on Friday reported 534 COVID-19 cases in hospitals — a decline of 32 compared to Thursday — but a record 233 of those patients needing intensive care.

+"We are tight," said Dr. John Hick, a Hennepin Healthcare physician who is leading the coordination of hospitals in their pandemic response, in an e-mail.
+"Resuming elective surgeries plus an uptick in ICU cases has constricted things pretty quickly."

-The department on Friday also reported 33 more deaths — 25 in long-term care and one in a residential behavioral health group home — from the respiratory disease, which is caused by a novel coronavirus.
+The Health Department on Friday also reported 33 more deaths — 25 in long-term care and one in a residential behavioral health group home — from the respiratory disease, which is caused by a novel coronavirus.
 A total of 842 have died in the pandemic so far.

 Infections confirmed by diagnostic testing increased by 813 on Friday to 19,005 overall.